hyosung11/Launch-School/Courses/journal.md

 16:55 I have the writers bloc on my schedule but I feel tired and not sure I want to participate today.
 It's after my work day, so I think I may pass this week.

 17:17 I finished assignment 7, but I need to study my notes and look at the questions again, preferably next time with a study partner.

+20:12 I finished Anki cards for Practice Problems - Constructors and Prototypes and having to make the cards helps me understand the material better.

+20:55 I need to make Anki cards for Assignment 8.
+Static and Instance Properties and Methods.
+I'm done for tonight though, I think.